-Cross Valley Water District is pleased to provide you with our 2019 Water Quality Report.
-In this report we will provide you with information about your water source and the results of our water quality testing in 2019.
+Cross Valley Water District is pleased to provide you with our 2022 Water Quality Report.
+In this report we will provide you with information about your water source and the results of our water quality testing in 2022.

-Cross Valley Water District welcomes public interest and participation with decisions regarding our community's drinking water.
-Regular meetings of the Board of Commissioners are held on the first and third Tuesday of each month at 2:30 p.m.
-Meetings are held at the District's Administrative Office located at 8802 180th St SE, Snohomish 98296.
-Please visit the District website to view the upcoming meeting agenda and if you wish to address the Board please contact the General Manager to reserve your spot on the agenda.
-The General Manager, Mike Johnson can be reached at 360-668-6766.
+The District welcomes public interest and participation with decisions regarding our community's drinking water.
+The Board of Commissioner meetings are held at the District office on the First and Third Tuesday of the month at 2:30pm.
+Check the website for the upcoming meeting agenda's.
+If you wish to address the Board contact the General Manager to be added to the agenda.